-The Disclosure Form provides clear and consistent information to customersprospective participants who are considering an offer under Illinois Solar for All.
-An Approved Vendor or Designee must submit a completed and properly signed Disclosure Form for each Residential Solar (Small or Large) or Non-Profit and Public FacilityFacilities project or community solar Community Solar subscription.
-Disclosure Forms are generated and completed in the Approved Vendor portal and arewill be available for all ILSFA project types/sub-programs. -The Residential Solar (Small and Large) Disclosure Forms have variations for three different types of offers (system purchase, lease, and PPA).
+The Disclosure Form provides clear and consistent information to prospective participants who are considering an offer under Illinois Solar for All.
+An Approved Vendor or Designee must submit a completed and properly signed Disclosure Form for each Residential Solar (Small or Large) or Non-Profit and Public Facilities project or Community Solar subscription.
+Disclosure Forms are generated and completed in the Approved Vendor portal and will be available for all ILSFA project types/sub-programs.
+The Residential Solar (Small and Large) Disclosure Forms have variations for three different types of offers (system purchase, lease, and PPA).
 Approved Vendors must complete and provide a Standard Disclosure Form to each program participant, and obtain the participant's signature, prior to (or contemporaneously with for Residential Solar (Small)) the contract execution with the participant.
 The ILSFA Disclosure Forms include a financial summary of savings and costs, contract terms, system equipment, components, warranty information (if applicable), and high-level information.
-The forms include an estimate of the price and performance of the system as installed, including projected savings for the first year and the term of the contract.
-Savings for the first year and the term of the contract are automatically calculated and must meet the minimum savings requirements outlined in Section 5 of this manual.
+The forms include an estimate of the price and performance of the system as installed, including projected savings for the first year and the term of the contract are automatically calculated and must meet the minimum savings requirements outlined in Section 5 of this manual.

-The Approved Vendor will generate the Disclosure Form using the Approved Vendor portal at www.lllinoisSFA.com unless otherwise approved by the Program Administrator.
-The portal containswill contain an interactive form completed by either the Approved Vendor or one of their approved Designees, and the participant can either e-sign it by using the portal e-signature functionality or print, sign, scan, and upload it to the portal.
+The Approved Vendor will generate the Disclosure Form using the Approved Vendor portal at www.IllinoisSFA.com unless otherwise approved by the Program Administrator.
+The portal will contain an interactive form completed by either the Approved Vendor or one of their approved Designees, and the participant can either e-sign it by using the portal e-signature functionality or print, sign, scan, and upload it to the portal.
 While the Approved Vendor or their subcontractors can facilitate the disclosure form submission process, only the participant can sign the form.